 The area grew rapidly in the early 1900s as two more transcontinental railroads, the Union Pacific and the Milwaukee Road, reached Seattle, joining the Great Northern and the Northern Pacific and reinforcing the city's standing as a leading West Coast trade and shipping center.
 The Oregon-Washington Railroad & Navigation Company (OWRC), a subsidiary of the Union Pacific, entered Seattle in 1910.
 "As railroad companies competed for tideland real estate south of S Dearborn Street for the development of additional trackage and freight warehouse buildings, OWRC had claimed most of the land along First Avenue S" (Lentz and Tavel, 16).

-About 92 percent of the tidelands had been filled in by 1917, and the flats became Seattle's industrial heart.
-Growth stalled during the Great Depression, when a "Hooverville" sprang to life in an abandoned shipbuilding yard south of Pioneer Square.
+About 92 percent of the tidelands were filled in by 1917, and the flats became Seattle's industrial heart.
+Growth stalled during the Great Depression, when a Hooverville sprang to life in an abandoned shipbuilding yard south of Pioneer Square.
 Hundreds of men (and a handful of women) lived in a shantytown "where the unemployed picked their own mayor, enforced their own rules and tweaked the establishment" (Anderson).
-But commerce picked up again in the late 1930s, and in April 1939, the Union Pacific and the OWRC announced plans to build a spacious warehouse and display room at the northwest corner of 1st Avenue S and Connecticut Street and assign a long-term lease to the Westinghouse Electric Supply Company (a division of the Westinghouse Electric and Manufacturing Company).
+Commerce picked up again in the late 1930s, and in April 1939, the Union Pacific and the OWRC announced plans to build a spacious warehouse and display room at the northwest corner of 1st Avenue S and Connecticut Street and assign a long-term lease to the Westinghouse Electric Supply Company (a division of the Westinghouse Electric and Manufacturing Company).
 It was designed by the railroad's resident construction engineer, Sam Murray, and built by the J. W. Bailey Company, a busy Seattle general contractor.

 Design and Construction

 Little is known about architect Sam Murray.
 According to a report prepared for WSDOT by consultants Corey Lentz and January Tavel, "Research did not reveal substantial information about S. Murray ...
 Review of historical newspaper archives did not result in any references for S. Murray as an employee of the [OWRC].
 Additionally, Murray is not listed as an architect or engineer in the Pacific Coast Architecture Database ...
-As a result, the nature and extent of Murrays engineering and/or architectural design work could not be determined" (Lentz and Tavel, 40).
+As a result, the nature and extent of Murray’s engineering and/or architectural design work could not be determined" (Lentz and Tavel, 40).
 However, Murray surely was up to date on architectural trends – his design for the warehouse borrowed elements from Art Moderne and Streamline Moderne, concepts that were considered cutting-edge in the 1930s.

 Streamline Moderne was seen as a forward-looking antidote to the Great Depression.
 "Streamline design evolved from both the public's demand for a simpler, cleaner, less ornamented style, and the desire of industrial designers and manufacturers to create an original, national modern style that looked to the future, not the past" (Canipe).
 Henry Dreyfuss, who designed the famed 20th Century Limited streamlined locomotive that linked New York and Los Angeles in the 1930s, said that "streamlining is the first new and uniquely American approach that the public could associate with progress and a better life" ("The Graceful Lines ...").
-Murray's design for the warehouse, including the building's white exterior, drew from streamline concepts that "favored muted colors or metallic hues, although white was a particular favorite as it implied hygiene through cleanness" (Canipe).
+Murray's design, including the building's white exterior, drew from streamline concepts that "favored muted colors or metallic hues, although white was a particular favorite as it implied hygiene through cleanness" (Canipe).

 "The design of the Westinghouse Warehouse subtlety (sic) adapted the characteristics of the Art Moderne/Streamline Moderne styles, as appropriate to its utilitarian function.
-The influence of these styles is exhibited by the buildings smooth stucco exterior, the horizontal emphasis of its fenestration – balanced on the east and south facades by the placement of windows set flush to the buildings exterior within repeating vertical recessions – the employment of glass block and steel window sashes, the minimal molding of embedded columns around the primary and secondary entrances, and the aeronautical-inspired rounded projecting awnings over its east façade entrances and originally constructed over the south façade loading dock" (Lentz and Tavel, 41).
+The influence of these styles is exhibited by the building’s smooth stucco exterior, the horizontal emphasis of its fenestration – balanced on the east and south facades by the placement of windows set flush to the building’s exterior within repeating vertical recessions – the employment of glass block and steel window sashes, the minimal molding of embedded columns around the primary and secondary entrances, and the aeronautical-inspired rounded projecting awnings over its east façade entrances and originally constructed over the south façade loading dock" (Lentz and Tavel, 41).

-Railroad officials solicited bids from 18 different general contractors before awarding the project to the J. W. Bailey Company of Seattle.
+Railroad officials solicited bids from 18 general contractors before awarding the project to the J. W. Bailey Company of Seattle.
 Founded by Joseph W. Bailey Sr. in 1929, the company was adept at submitting winning bids for projects both large and small.
 In 1935 it won the right to build an Indian hospital on the Colville Reservation at Nespelem in Okanogan County, in 1937 it built Paramount Picture Corporation's Seattle headquarters at 1st Avenue and Battery Street, and in 1938 it submitted low bids to construct barracks at Fort Lewis and an army hospital at McChord Field.
 It also built the Art Deco-inspired Graybar Building in Seattle's Pioneer Square, which was still standing in 2024, home to King County government's print shop.

-The Westinghouse Warehouse was a rather straightforward project that took less than four months to complete.
+The Westinghouse Warehouse was a straightforward project that took less than four months to complete.
 "The building was constructed primarily of reinforced concrete, with thick wood structural members and a wood roof structure on its upper floor.
-The building also had a largely open floor plan for both its first and second floors, with office space concentrated along the buildings eastern side" (Lentz and Tavel, 42).
-The original plan called for it to be completed in 90 working days, and Bailey came very close to hitting the target.
-In late September 1939, the Westinghouse Electric Supply Co. invited the public to an open house to show off its new home.
+The building also had a largely open floor plan for both its first and second floors, with office space concentrated along the building’s eastern side" (Lentz and Tavel, 42).
+The original plan called for it to be completed in 90 working days, and Bailey came close to hitting the target.
+In September 1939, the Westinghouse Electric Supply Co. invited the public to an open house to show off its new home.

 Westinghouse Electric Supply Company

 The late 1930s were halcyon days for Westinghouse.
 Founded in 1886 by inventor George H. Westinghouse (1846-1914), the company focused originally on railroad and electric-power technologies before turning its attention in the twentieth century to radio (and later television) technologies, military and defense manufacturing, and most visible to the layman, electric-appliance retailing.
 In February 1939, Westinghouse executive W. H. Thompson told the Seattle Post-Intelligencer that "despite extra shifts at our plant we are now 25 per cent behind on our orders.
 Judging from the present outlook, the anticipated increase of from 25 to 40 per cent in national electrical appliance sales seems assured" ("Westinghouse Executive Forecasts ...").
-Each winter in Seattle, hundreds of regional Westinghouse sales representatives gathered at the New Washington Hotel for a preview of the company's products, which by the early 1940s included radios, washers and dryers, stoves, refrigerators, air-conditioning units, fans, water heaters, and vacuum cleaners.
+Each winter, hundreds of regional Westinghouse sales representatives gathered at the New Washington Hotel in Seattle for a preview of the company's products, which by the early 1940s included radios, washers and dryers, stoves, refrigerators, air-conditioning units, fans, water heaters, and vacuum cleaners.

 Westinghouse's fortunes nosedived in the 1970s under chief executive Donald "Mr. Automation" Burnham (1915-2005).
 Its consumer-appliance division had lost considerable market share to General Electric, and the company was hurt by "the high inflation of the early 1970s ...
 Wall Street analysts continued to downgrade the company, despite the fact that in April 1974 it received an order for twelve nuclear power systems from France's state-run nuclear power agency, with options for four more units – the largest single order for nuclear equipment in history.
 One analyst told the New York Times that Burnham's decision to continue manufacturing appliances was 'greeted with horror.'
 Later that year Westinghouse stock dropped to $8 a share from a high of $55 several years earlier.
 In late 1974, it sold its appliance business to White Consolidated Industries, leaving a field it had helped to pioneer" (Company Profile).